Key Takeaway

 The defendant presented reports from physicians who examined the plaintiff and found “no indications of limitations in use of the subject body parts.”
 Crucially, while one examiner did measure limitations in motion, that examiner opined that these limitations were “subjective and unrelated to any objective evidence of injury.”

 This distinction between subjective complaints and objective findings is critical in New York serious injury cases.
-Patients can report pain or limitation, but without corresponding objective medical evidence—such as positive MRI findings, decreased range of motion measurements, or clinical signs—courts often find these complaints insufficient.
+Patients can report pain or limitation.
+But without corresponding objective medical evidence, courts often find these complaints insufficient.
+Objective evidence includes positive MRI findings, decreased range of motion measurements, and clinical signs.

 Radiological Evidence